thenativeweb/thenativeweb-ux/src/components/Brand/Readme.md

-Use this component to display the tnw brand in an application.
+Use this component to display the thenativeweb brand in an application.

 ### Sizes